AndyVerne/emacs-config/README.md

 # A reasonable Emacs config
 fork from [Purcell](https://github.com/purcell/emacs.d)
-This is my emacs configuration tree, continually used and tweaked since 2000, and it may be a good starting point for other Emacs users, especially web developers.
-These days it's somewhat geared towards OS X, but it is known to also work on Linux and Windows.

 Emacs itself comes with support for many programming languages.
 This config adds improved defaults and extended support for the following, listed